archway-network/archway/releasing-archway.md

 This document outlines the release process for Archway protocol software.

 The **Archway** protocol follows a **state versioning system**, it does not utilize traditional [semantic versioning](http://semver.org); SemVer is specifically about APIs, but API breaking changes is not the only way in which libraries can "break".
 In deterministic systems, such as a blockchain being deterministic state machine, *state breaking changes far outweigh API breaking changes*.
-As such, Archway follows a State Versioning specification.
+As such, Archway follows a State Versioning system.

 Given a version number Major.Minor.Patch, increment the: